ziudeso/naba-comfyui-nvidia-docker/README.md

 ### 5.1.1.
 Multiple virtualenv

-Because a `venv` is tied to a OS+CUDA version, the tool attempts to create some internal logic so that the `venv` folder matches the OS+CUDA of the started container.
+Because a `venv` is tied to an OS+CUDA version, the tool attempts to create some internal logic so that the `venv` folder matches the OS+CUDA of the started container.
 **Starting two `comfyui-nvidia-docker` containers with different OS+CUDA tags at the same time is likely to cause some issues**

-For illustration, let's say we last ran `ubuntu22_cuda12.3.1`, exited the container and now attempt to run `ubuntu24_cuda12.5.1`.
+For illustration, let's say we last ran `ubuntu22_cuda12.3.1`, exited the container, and now attempt to run `ubuntu24_cuda12.5.1`.
 The script initialization is as follows:
 - check for an existing `venv`; there is one
 - check that this `venv` is for `ubuntu24_cuda12.5.1`: it is not, it is for `ubuntu22_cuda12.3.1`
 - move `venv` to `venv-ubuntu22_cuda12.3.1`